 Q: One of the big things with any human, and I know I am no different, are thoughts of sex.
 This is quite a strong force.
 How does one deal with this?

 Lester: It’s one of the most difficult things to transcend.
-However, it’s possible and it’s relatively easy to do it once you recognize that all that joy that you’re seeking through sex you can have all the time, but much more once you’re out of the trap of desire.
+However, it’s possible and it’s relatively easy to do it once you recognize that all that joy you are seeking through sex you can have all the time, but much more once you’re out of the trap of desire.
 That’s why I say, “Get to the higher place where, in order to have sex, you give up joy.”
 Then it’s an easy thing to let go of.
 Meanwhile, moderation is the best guide.

 Happiness is only your very own Self; happiness is your basic nature.
 You don’t need anything external to have it.
-But you think you do because you’ve covered over this happiness with layers and layers of limitation: I must have this to be happy; I must have that to be happy.
+But you think you do because you’ve covered over this happiness with layers and layers of limitation—I must have this to be happy; I must have that to be happy.
 And this has been going on for a long time.
-But the more you see who and what you are, the less desires have a hold on you.
+But the more you see who and what you are, the less desires will have a hold on you.

 Q: You have shown the way or method for me, by which I have realized that there is something greater than sex.
 I have now realized that sex is actually a giving up of something, giving up of a higher feeling for a lesser feeling.
 It’s much easier to understand in that light.

 Lester: Sex will keep you earth-bound; it’s necessary to get above it.
 Having sex will not prevent you from moving toward realization, but while you are enmeshed in it you are a slave to it and can never get full realization.
-You are making the physical thing the joy and it isn’t.
+You are making the physical thing the joy, and it isn’t.
 The real thing is that you are that joy, only a million times more so!
-As high as the feeling is that you get from sex, you can go way, way beyond that feeling in joy, and have it twenty-four hours a day.
+As high as the feeling is that you get from sex, you can go way, way beyond that feeling in joy and have it twenty-four hours a day.
 And it is this unlimited joy that you are really seeking, but you sacrifice it for sex.

 Q: When we do things and realize that they should not be done, can we dispose of them by doing the opposite?